Damian Rivera

-Damian Esau Rivera (born 8 December 2002) is a professional footballer who plays as a midfielder for USL Championship club Phoenix Rising FC.
-Born in the United States, he represented Costa Rica at youth level, however, he has since been called up to the Guatemala national team, but has yet to make an appearance.
+Damian Esau Rivera (born 8 December 2002) is a professional footballer who plays as a midfielder for USL Championship club Phoenix Rising.
+Born in the United States, and a former youth international for the United States and Costa Rica, he plays for the Guatemala national team.

 Club career

 New England Revolution

 In November 2019, Rivera signed a homegrown contract with the Revolution.
 He made his professional debut with New England's USL League One affiliate on 7 August 2020 against Orlando City B. In October of that season, Rivera scored his first professional goal, netting in the 83rd minute of a 4–0 victory over the Richmond Kickers.
 He would finish his inaugural season with the club with two goals and an assist in 14 league appearances.

 On 30 April 2022, Rivera made his first MLS start, and subsequently scored his first MLS goal, in the Revolution's 2–0 win over Inter Miami CF. In the process he became only the third player in league history to score in the first minute of his first MLS start, and the first to do so since Real Salt Lake's Matias Mantilla on 29 August 2007.